scipy-conference/scipy_proceedings/papers/scott_sievert/main.rst

 These different decay schedules exhibit the same performance in terms of number of epochs, which is proportional to the number of FLOPs, as shown in Figure :ref:`fig:epochs`.
+The number of FLOPs is (approximately) to the cost, at least on Amazon EC2 where the cost to rent a server tends to be proportional to the number of CPU cores/GPUs.

-On Amazon EC2, the number of FLOPs is proportional to the budget a computer twice as powerful (twice as many GPUs or CPU cores) costs (almost exactly) twice as much per hour.
+budget a computer twice as powerful (twice as many GPUs or CPU cores) costs (almost exactly) twice as much per hour.